Download SQL Server Management Studio (SSMS)

 * Requires version 1607 (10.0.14393) or later

-SSMS runs on Windows only.
+SSMS runs on Windows (AMD or Intel) only.
 If you need a tool that runs on platforms other than Windows, take a look at Azure Data Studio.
 Azure Data Studio is a new cross-platform tool that runs on macOS, Linux, as well as Windows.
 For details, see Azure Data Studio.

 Get help for SQL tools